AtakanTurgut/git.controller.doc/README.md

 ### [Stash](#)
 If a file that occurred in another branch was added to git without committing (git add <>) and then moved to another branch again, the file that occurred in the other branch should also be moved to the previous branch.  <br/>
-In order to prevent this situation, we need to keep the cards hidden in our branch.
-We use the following code:
+In order to prevent this situation, you need to keep the cards hidden in your branch.
+You use the following code:

 ```bash
         git stash
 ```
 ![](pictures/gitstash.PNG)

-- After completing the work in the other branch, we can access the commands we have stored in our own branch with the following code.
+- After completing the work in the other branch, you can access the commands you have stored in your own branch with the following code.

 ```bash
         git stash pop